There are a few different virtual machine infrastructures now. Which one induces least tedium depends on your host OS and your purpose.

-Shared folders should now work.
+- Shared folders should now work.

 You still need to install the Guest additions, you duffer:

 Didn’t work, eh?
 Maybe you don’t have the right sources in your package manager:

-sudo bash echo "deb http://download.virtualbox.org/virtualbox/debian wily contrib" \ >> /etc/apt/sources.list.d/oracle.list # http doesn’t work because oracle were too poor to spring for the right cert wget -q https://www.virtualbox.org/download/oracle_vbox.asc -O- | apt-key add - apt-get update apt-get install dkms
+sudo bash echo "deb http://download.virtualbox.org/virtualbox/debian wily contrib" \ >> /etc/apt/sources.list.d/oracle.list # http doesn’t work because oracle were too poor to spring for the right cert wget -q https://www.virtualbox.org/download/oracle_vbox.asc -O- | apt-key add - apt update apt install dkms

 Virtual box also ships with a virtual CD image with the right installers on, hidden in a submenu somewhere, which saves bandwidth.